eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 * URI: `/command/res/${tenantId}/${deviceId}/${commandRequestId}` or `/command/res/${tenantId}/${deviceId}/${commandRequestId}?hono-cmd-status=${status}`
 * Method: `PUT`
 * Request Headers:
-  * (optional) `Authorization`: The gateway's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
+  * (optional) `authorization`: The gateway's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the gateway to present a client certificate as part of the TLS handshake during connection establishment.
-  * (optional) `Content-Type`: A media type describing the semantics and format of the payload contained in the request body (the outcome of processing the command). (since 0.7)
+  * (optional) `content-type`: A media type describing the semantics and format of the payload contained in the request body (the outcome of processing the command).
   * (optional) `hono-cmd-status`: The status of the command execution.
 If not set, the adapter expects that the URI contains it as request parameter at the end.
 * Request Body:
   * (optional) Arbitrary data representing the result of processing the command on the device.
 * Status Codes:
-  * 202 (Accepted): The event has been accepted and put to a persistent store for delivery to consumers.
+  * 202 (Accepted): The response has been successfully delivered to the application that has sent the command.
   * 400 (Bad Request): The request cannot be processed because the command status is missing.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this might be:
         * The given tenant is not allowed to use this protocol adapter.